 Repeated Courses.
-A student may repeat a course because he/she failed it in a previous term.
-The student may improve a grade in a course and the repeat credit(s)may be included in the total number of credits the student is registered for when determining his/her enrollment status.
+A course in which a grade of "N," "D," or "F" has been earned may be repeated for credit.\ The student may improve a grade in a course and the repeat credit(s) may be included in the total number of credits the student is registered for when determining his/her enrollment status.
 The student must be making satisfactory progress.
 However, if a student received an incomplete in a course in a previous term, the course may not be included for purposes of determining enrollment status unless the student re-registers for the entire course in the subsequent term.

 Remedial Courses.
-Pell Grant regulations place a one year limit on the amount of non-credit remedial course-work that may be included in a student's enrollment status.
+Pell Grant regulations place a one year limit on the amount of noncredit remedial course-work that may be included in a student's enrollment status.
 When determining enrollment status, the college may include any remedial courses designed to increase the student's ability to pursue his/her program of study.
 Remedial work not paid for by the Pell Grant does not count against the one-year limitation.

-^{}A student may not repeat a course for credit in which a grade of "C" or better was earned.
+\A student may not repeat a course for credit in which a grade of "C" or better was earned.